Ensure bottles and jars are clean, with the labels removed. Then:

 - Make your liquid, using 20% glue and 80% hot water.

-- Whisk well, then add glitter and your optional goodies.
+- Whisk well, then add glitter and the sequins, beads, jewels etc.

-- Whisk again, then pour it into the bottle, leaving 2-3cm at the top.
+- Whisk again, then pour this into the bottle, leaving 2-3cm at the top.

 - Add the lid and shake the bottle/jar to ensure it’s working.

 - If the glitter is not moving: pour it back into the bowl, add hot water and whisk well, before returning it to the cleaned out bottle.

 - If the glitter falls too fast: pour it back into the bowl, clean your jar/bottle, then add some more glue to the mix, and whisk well.

 - If it’s globby, it probably needs more mixing!
 Vigorous shaking might help or you might need to remove the mixture, heat and stir it.